 Quick Settings improvements: Speaking of Quick Settings, Android 12 lets you do a lot more from that menu, including accessing Google Pay and Home Controls for connected devices.
 In fact, Google claims that you can control "practically the entire operating system with a swipe and a tap."

 A new way to launch Google Assistant: In the build up to Android 12's release, we had heard Google was planning to add other methods for activating its digital assistant beyond just saying, "Hey, Google."
-While it's unclear if you can do a double-tap gesture on your phone's back to launch the assistant — we'll test this in the beta — Google confirmed that a long press of the home button now launches Google Assistant.
+Google confirmed that a long press of the home button now launches Google Assistant.
+And it looks like Google has removed the old swipe from the corner gesture to trigger Assistant in Beta 3.

 Better performance and power efficiency: Thanks to under-the-hood improvements, Google says that things should be more fluid in Android 12.
 Specifically, Google claims to have reduced the CPU time needed for core system services by up to 22% and the use of big cores by the system server by up to 15%.
 This should result in more responsiveness in day-to-day use as well as longer battery life.